Ezehuche/atlocale/README.md

 ```

 - [Configure your AWS user credentials](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html)
-  locally, or wherever you will be running json-autotranslate.
+  locally, or wherever you will be running atlocale.
 There are many
   ways to do this, but it is best to use something like
   [shared credentials](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-shared.html).
   Hard coded credentials should not be used for anything beyond proof of